 When all available places have been allocated, Christopher Whitehead Language College will operate a waiting list.
-Parents who wish their child to be included on the waiting list must inform us in writing.
 Any places that become available will be allocated according to the criteria of the admission policy with no account being taken of the length of time on the waiting list or any priority order expressed as part of the main admission round.